EngelsI/ClassiCOL/README.md

 <img src="https://github.com/EngelsI/ClassiCOL/blob/main/240405_tarandus_1_1_p/ClassiCOL-files-layout.PNG"/>

 3. Open Anaconda command Prompt and navigate to the location of the folder to where you downloaded the ClassiCOL folders.
+This is used as the base directory
 4. Install the required packages using `pip install -r requirements.txt`.

 ### Usage